npm/jobs/2018/q4/product-documentation-writer.md

 - You have experience using Jekyll or another static site generator for product documentation
 - You are comfortable using Git and GitHub in a documentation workflow
+- You are interested in complex information architecture problems

 ## Why you should join